SUPERVISION

 Physical accessibility to toilets in primary health care units

-attitude towards novel traditional medication
+Public attitude towards novel traditional medications

 Comparison of age-friendly policies in European and Asian cities